Margot Williams: Acting career

-Career in Journalism
+Career in journalism

 Early in her career, Williams worked as the Library Director at the Poughkeepsie Journal.

 In 1990, Williams joined the Washington Post.
 While there, she was one of the contributors to the "Networkings" column.

 In 2004, Williams joined The New York Times.
 While there, she spearheaded the paper's publication of a searchable database of 16,000 pages of documents produced by the Office for the Administrative Review of Detained Enemy Combatants.
 The Times introduced its "Guantanamo Dockets" on November 3, 2008.
 The dockets are based on the personal notes Williams had started to compile as she read all 16,000 pages concerning the detainees at Guantanamo Bay.

 In 2010, Williams left The New York Times and joined National Public Radio as a correspondent.

 Author

-In 1981, Williams wrote a book, Cuba from Columbus to Castro.
+In 1981, Williams wrote a book titled Cuba from Columbus to Castro.
 In 1999, she wrote a book, Great Scouts: CyberGuides for Subject Searching on the Web.